googlecodelabs/migrate-python2-appengine/README.md

 # Modernizing Google Cloud serverless compute applications
-### To newer Cloud services and other serverless platforms
+### To the latest Cloud services and serverless platforms

 This is the corresponding repository to the [Serverless Migration Station](https://bit.ly/3xk2Swi) video series whose goal is to help users on a Google Cloud serverless compute platform modernize to newer Cloud products or other serverless compute platforms.
 Each modernization migration aims to feature a video, codelab (self-paced, hands-on tutorial), and code samples.
-The content initially focuses on App Engine, the earliest Google Cloud users.
+The content initially focuses on App Engine and Google's earliest Cloud users.

 [Google App Engine](https://cloud.google.com/appengine) (Standard) has undergone significant changes between the legacy and next generation platforms.
 To address this, we've created a set of codelabs (free, online, self-paced, hands-on tutorials) and corresponding videos (when available) to show developers how to perform individual migrations they can apply to modernize their apps for the latest runtimes, with this repo managing the samples from those codelabs.
+Codelab content typically falls into one of these three topics:

+1. Migrate from a legacy App Engine service to a Cloud equivalent product
+1. Migrate to a newer Cloud product, service, or API client library
+1. Migrate to another or newer Google Cloud serverless compute platform

 Each codelab begins with a "START" code base then walks developers through that migration step, resulting in a "FINISH" repo.
 If you make any mistakes along the way, you can always go back to START or compare your code with what's in the FINISH folder to see the differences.
 We also want to help you port to the Python 3 runtime, so some codelabs contain a bonus section for that purpose.